 - Short suits, or shorties, that have short sleeves and legs coming to the knees

-Wetsuits and semi-dry suits can come in many different thicknesses and styles.
+Wetsuits and semi-dry suits can come in many different thicknesses, styles, colors, and designs.

 - Zippers can be on the front or back of the suit.